-A process whose every next state is unambiguously defined by its present state, i.e. every next state occurs with a probability of 1, we call deterministic process.
+Deterministic process: a process whose every next state is unambiguously defined by its present state, i.e. every next state occurs with a probability of 1.

 This means that every previous state of a deterministic process can also be unambiguously calculated from its present state.